BSc(Hons) Occupational Therapy

 Benefit from specialist facilities at UWE Bristol, including our occupational therapy resource centre, with simulated living environments where you'll develop hands-on skills and see first hand how occupational therapy works.

-Take the opportunity to hone your professional skills in our inter-professional skills simulation suite.
+Take the opportunity to hone your professional skills in our inter-professional skills and simulation centre.

 The Glenside campus library is one of the best healthcare libraries in the country, offering a huge range of books, journals, audio-visual materials and specialist health and social care software packages.